Which is cheaper overall: Nationwide or American Family?

-For full coverage with 100/300/100 in liability and $500 deductibles for comprehensive and collision, Nationwide costs an average of $1,548 annually.
-American Family is more expensive, with an average cost of $1,698.
+For full coverage with 100/300/100 in liability coverage and $500 deductibles for comprehensive and collision insurance, American Family costs an average of $1,912.
+Nationwide costs more at an average of $2,463.

 CompanyAverage annual rate for full coverageAverage annual rate for state minimum coverageAverage annual premium for liability-only (50/100/50) car insurance

-Nationwide vs. American Family: Rates by age group
+Nationwide vs. American Family: Which company is cheaper by age group?

 Age groupNationwideAmerican Family

-Nationwide vs. American Family: Rates for high-risk drivers
+Nationwide vs. American Family: Which company is cheaper for high-risk drivers?

-For drivers with a DUI, American Family is more affordable, with average rates of $2,908.
+For the drivers with DUI, American Family is cheaper, with average rates of $3,273.

-Check the table below to see how Nationwide rates compare to American Family rates.
+Take a look at the table below for Nationwide rates compared to American Family rates.

 Type of violationNationwideAmerican Family